 This depends on what you plan to do.
 France is one of the places you can visit any time of the year because there are simply many things to do here, from going to the beach, visiting museums, hiking, and skiing.

-The best time to visit France in summer is from May to September, for winter is between the end of November and early mid-February.
+The peak season in France is in the summer, from June to August, The winter is between the end of November and early mid-February.
 I personally like May or September.
 During these months, the beach area crowd is not too thick yet.
-During winter, it’s best to come at the end of November or mid-march.
-The crowd is thinner but also lower prices.

 Are 3 weeks enough for France